 Dennis Huang has served as our Executive Vice President since January 2016 and our Chief Technical Operations Officer since May 2015.
 Between May 2015 and January 2016, he served as our Senior Vice President.
 Prior to Ultragenyx, Mr. Huang served as Senior Vice President of Manufacturing and Supply Chain at InterMune, Inc., a biotechnology company, from August 2013 to March 2015.
 Prior to InterMune, Mr. Huang served as Vice President of Biologic Manufacturing and Development at Allergan, Inc., a global pharmaceutical company, from May 2006 to August 2013.
+Mr. Huang currently serves on the board of directors of CytoDel, Inc., a private biopharmaceutical company.
 Mr. Huang holds a B.A. in Chemistry from Knox College in Galesburg, Illinois.

 Thomas Kassberg has served as our Executive Vice President since January 2016 and our Chief Business Officer since November 2011.
-Between November 2011 and January 2016, he served as our Senior Vice President.
+Between November 2011 and January 2016, he served as our Senior

+Vice President.
 Prior to Ultragenyx, Mr. Kassberg worked as Vice President of Business Development at Corium International, Inc., a biotechnology company, from July 2010 until October 2011.
 Prior to his work at Corium International, Inc., Mr. Kassberg worked as an independent consultant in corporate development and business strategy and consulted with a number of companies from March 2009 to June 2010, including Corium International, Inc., a biopharmaceutical company, and Rib-X Pharmaceuticals, Inc., a pharmaceutical company focused on the development of novel antibiotics.
 Before becoming a consultant, Mr. Kassberg worked at Proteolix, Inc., a biotechnology company subsequently acquired by Onyx Pharmaceuticals, from January 2008 until February 2009, where he served as Senior Vice President of Corporate Development.
 Mr. Kassberg holds a B.A. in Business Administration from Gustavus Adolphus College and an M.B.A. from Northwestern University.

 Karah Parschauer has served as our General Counsel and Executive Vice President since June 2016.
 Prior to Ultragenyx, Ms. Parschauer served in various executive capacities, and most recently as Vice President, Associate General Counsel, at Allergan plc, a pharmaceutical company, from June 2005 until June 2016.
-Prior to Allergan, Ms. Parschauer was an attorney at Latham & Watkins LLP, where she practiced in the areas of mergers and acquisitions, securities offerings, and corporate governance.
+Prior to Allergan, Ms. Parschauer was an attorney at Latham & Watkins LLP, where she practiced in the areas of mergers and acquisitions, securities offerings and corporate governance.
+Ms. Parschauer has served on the board of directors of Arcturus Therapeutics, Ltd., a publicly traded RNA medicines company, since June 2019 and on the board of directors of Evolus, Inc., a publicly traded performance beauty company, since July 2019.
 Ms. Parschauer holds a B.A. in Biology from Miami University and a J.D. from Harvard Law School.